stijn-dejongh/lovecraft_public_domain/raw_converts/sm.md

   Clouds of sulphurous smoke hung pall-like over the world, darkening even the new-risen sun, and always replenished by sullen puffs from the mouth of the Monster.
-Little tongues of hungry flame made the Laenians move swiftly over the hot stones. &ldquo;But   where   is the dragon??&rdquo; whispered one&mdash;fearfully and hoping it would not accept the query as an invitation.
-In vain they looked&mdash;there was nothing solid enough to slay.
+Little tongues of hungry flame made the Laenians move swiftly over the hot stones.
+"But   where   is the dragon?? " whispered one--fearfully and hoping it would not accept the query as an invitation.
+In vain they looked--there was nothing solid enough to slay.

-  So shouldering their weapons, they wearily returned home and there set up a stone tablet graven to this effect&mdash;&ldquo;BEING TROUBLED BY A FIERCE MONSTER THE BRAVE CITIZENS OF LAEN DID SET UPON IT AND SLAY IT IN ITS FEARFUL LAIR SAVING THE LAND FROM A DREADFUL DOOM.&rdquo;
+  So shouldering their weapons, they wearily returned home and there set up a stone tablet graven to this effect-- "BEING TROUBLED BY A FIERCE MONSTER THE BRAVE CITIZENS OF LAEN DID SET UPON IT AND SLAY IT IN ITS FEARFUL LAIR SAVING THE LAND FROM A DREADFUL DOOM. "

   These words were hard to read when we dug that stone from its deep, ancient layers of encrusting lava.